-Option

-Serial Communication

-Enables you to select serial communication devices (Serial Device 1 and Serial Device 2) in BIOS.
+The Corla Communic The Contain Continuation Server actuals are explained as follows.
+Option Description Serial Communication Selects serial communication devices (Serial Device 1 and Serial Device 2) in BIOS.
 BIOS console redirection can also be enabled, and the port address can be specified.
 This option is set to Auto by default.

-Serial Port Address

-Enables you to set the port address for serial device.
+Serial Port Address Enables you to set the port address for serial devices.
 This field sets the serial port address to either COM1 or COM2 (COM1=0x3F8, COM2=0x2F8).
 This option is set to Serial Device1=COM2 or Serial Device 2=COM1 by default.

-- NOTE: You can use only Serial Device 2 for the Serial Over LAN (SOL) feature.
-To use console redirection by SOL, configure the same port address for console redirection and the serial device. - NOTE: Every time the system boots, the BIOS syncs the serial MUX setting saved in iDRAC.
+NOTE: You can use only Serial Device 2 for the Serial Over LAN (SOL) feature.
+To use console redirection by SOL, configure the same port address for console redirection and the serial device.

+- (i) NOTE: Every time the system boots, the BIOS syncs the serial MUX setting saved in iDRAC.
 The serial MUX setting can independently be changed in iDRAC.
 Loading the BIOS default settings from within the BIOS setup utility may not always revert the serial MUX setting to the default setting of Serial Device 1.